 My chinchilla not only lets her poop fall out of her cage but frequently will toss the hay she doesn’t want right out the side of the cage.

 Placing the small trash can beneath the hay feeders allows it to catch about 98% of the hay and keeps it off my floor.

 Additionally, place a small trash can or even 2 on the other side of the cage.

 Whatever the reasoning may be, my chinchilla doesn’t ever have poop fall out of the front of the Critter Nation 2 cage.

-Only the left and right side.
+Only the left and right sides.

-Poop also never falls out of the back of the cage since it’s placed up against a wall.
+The poop also never falls out of the back of the cage since it’s placed up against a wall.